Why Visit Turkey – 21 Reasons We Love Türkiye

 15. Turkey Is Safe To Travel In

-With all the bad reputation that this country has (mostly in the past now!), you might be wondering, ‘Is Turkey safe?.
+With all the bad reputation that this country has (mainly in the past, now!), you might be wondering, ‘Is Turkey safe?.
 Understandably, safety is a priority during your trip visit to Turkey, especially when traveling solo or with your family.

-SJ told me that whenever she visits, she finds the country to be full of friendly people who always want to help, and she feels genuinely safe.
+SJ told me that whenever she visits, she finds the country full of friendly people who are always willing to help, and she feels genuinely safe.
 She even bragged about walking alone at night without worry.

-Tourist destinations, such as the Turkish Riviera, Istanbul, or Cappadocia, are especially safe.
-However, normal and everyday precautions should always be taken, just like in any other place in the world.
+Tourist destinations such as the Turkish Riviera, Istanbul, and Cappadocia are exceptionally safe.
+However, standard and everyday precautions should always be taken, just like in any other place in the world.

-Many guides tell you that the southeastern part of Turkey is better avoided due to the rising violence and crime – but we disagree and are writing about that soon.
+Many guides say the southeastern part of Turkey is best avoided due to rising violence and crime, but we disagree and will write about that soon.
 For sure, the Iraqi and Syrian borders must also be avoided; do not be tempted to go even with a local guide.

 16. Istanbul Is A Great Weekend City Break

-For those who live in Europe or neighboring Asian countries, Istanbul is an amazing city break for your weekend adventures.
-The International Airport in Istanbul has fantastic connections with the rest of the world, adding to one of the many reasons why you should visit Turkey.
+For those who live in Europe or neighboring Asian countries, Istanbul is a fantastic city break for your weekend adventures.
+The International Airport in Istanbul has fantastic connectgreat the rest of the world, adding to one of the many reasons why you should visit Turkey.

 Although this vibrant, culture-rich city has so much to see that you could stay there for months, the highlights can be ticked off during your quick weekend trip to Turkey.